hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/635_vi_sharat_chakravarty.md

 Meanwhile Swamiji returned and asked the disciple, "Do the people in your part of the country know much of Shri Ramakrishna?"

-Disciple: Only one man, Nâg Mahâshaya, came to Shri Ramakrishna from our part of Bengal;[1](#fn1) it is from him that many came to hear of him and had their curiosity excited to know more.
+Disciple: Only one man, Nāg Mahāshaya, came to Shri Ramakrishna from our part of Bengal;[1](#fn1) it is from him that many came to hear of him and had their curiosity excited to know more.
 But that Shri Ramakrishna was the Incarnation of God, the people there have not yet come to know